sithija-vihanga/SLRC-UNI-2022/README.md

 ## Arrow Following Task
-The robot's navigation capabilities are put to the test in the arrow-following task.
-Placed in an elevated black arena adorned with white arrows, the robot must successfully follow the arrows and reach the finishing line.
-To achieve this, the robot utilizes 11 IR sensors positioned strategically to identify and interpret the arrow directions.
+In the arrow-following task, our robot entered an elevated black arena with white arrows on the floor.
+The arena was designed with several arrow paths, except for the required arrow path, to challenge the robot's navigation skills.
+The objective was to follow the white arrows and reach the finishing line.
+To accomplish this, we equipped the robot with 12 IR sensors to identify the arrows accurately.

-A modified PID control algorithm facilitates precise movements along the designated arrow paths.
-The robot expertly employs a combination of forward and reverse motions to align its orientation with the arrows, skillfully navigating through the challenging arena.
-Smooth transitions into and out of the challenge area are ensured by incorporating ramps and line-following segments at the arena's entrance and exit.
+For successful navigation, we implemented a modified PID control algorithm, allowing the robot to make precise movements along the designated arrow paths.
+Additionally, we utilized a combination of reverse and forward motions to adjust the robot's orientation and alignment with the arrows.
+The arena's entrance and exit were designed as ramps with line-following segments, ensuring a smooth transition for the robot into and out of the challenge area.

 ## Wall Following and Line Following
 In the wall-following task, the robot demonstrates its ability to autonomously follow the walls of a defined path.
 The 12 IR sensors are instrumental in detecting the walls and precisely navigating along them.
 Utilizing this skill, the robot can confidently explore its environment while maintaining a constant distance from the walls.